 Dealing With Complainers at Your SMB

-When you run a small business, customer complaints are just a part of life.
-Knowing how to deal with them and the different complainer personality types is important if you want to navigate difficult conversations.
+When you run a small business, customer complaints are inevitable.
+But knowing how to deal with them and the different complainer personality types can be very helpful when you have to navigate difficult conversations.
 The good news is – the more you do it, the better you get at it.
 So, don’t shy away from responding to customer complaints; they’re great opportunities to improve your service experience and gain loyal customers.

 Modern Small